Studying abroad in America for UK students

 If it's academic credentials you're after (or maybe a prospective employer only hires from a select few unis?), you'll want to know which American universities sit on the golden throne of international rankings.

 But remember, ranking systems are based on a variety of statistics.
 Just because a uni ranks number one doesn't mean it's right for your chosen career path.
-Aim for one that's right for you and course subject. 🙂
+Aim for one that's right for you and your course subject.

 Popular university cities in the USA